Return to Normal Operations

-What are my enrollment requirements for Fall 2021?
+What are my enrollment requirements for Fall 2021 and Spring 2022?

 Can I remain in the United States while engaged in full-time classes online?

 Yes.
 Continuing students with an active SEVIS record may remain in the United States as long as they are enrolled full-time and maintaining F-1 status.
 Continuing students are not required to have an in-person course so all courses may be online.
-Since UCF is offering a significantly greater number of in-person courses in Fall 2021, most programs will not be able to accommodate a fully online schedule in Fall 2021 so it may be necessary to take in-person courses on-campus.
+Since UCF is offering a significantly greater number of in-person courses in Fall 2021 and Spring 2022, most programs will not be able to accommodate a fully online schedule so it may be necessary to take in-person courses on-campus.

-Students who have an initial I-20 or DS-2019 for the Fall 2021 semester must have an in-person course.
+Students who have an initial I-20 or DS-2019 for the Fall 2021 or Spring 2022 semester must have an in-person course.
 Please refer to the UCF Global COVID-19 FAQ page to review the enrollment requirements for your program.